Admission requirements for the Liberal Studies (LS) program are as follows:

 - Earned credits in College Composition I and II by taking and passing the courses or earning credit through PLA; and

-- Completion of a minimum of 9 credit hours in the discipline area of the topical seminar or passing the CLEP examination in the discipline of the seminar with a score of 50 or above.
+- Completion of a minimum of 9 credit hours in the discipline area of the topical seminar or passing the CLEP examination in the discipline of the seminar.

 Students are to establish an emphasis area that ties together their educational interests and/or career aspirations.
 The objective of these courses should be academic investigation and should focus on sound educational goals.
 Students should seek the advice of an academic advisor in drafting their elective course components.